UG4/plugin_SuperLU6/README.md

 * If you are using SuperLU, remember to cite it!
 Bibtex information is [here](http://crd-legacy.lbl.gov/~xiaoye/SuperLU/referencing.html).

 ## License
 The plugin can be used in accordance with SuperLU license.
-Please